frankyeh/DSI-Studio-Website/download.md

 ## Academic License

-DSI Studio is free for academic users under [Attribution-***NonCommercial***-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+DSI Studio is free for academic users under the [Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 View the full license agreement [here](https://github.com/frankyeh/DSI-Studio/?tab=License-1-ov-file#readme).

 ## Commercial License

 Please contact frank.yeh@gmail.com about the commercial license.

-# Hardware recommendation:
+# Hardware Recommendations

-Here is an example of a workstation for DSI Studio tractography:

-1. Chassis: Dell Precision 7920 Tower
-2. Processor: two CPUs of Intel Xeon Gold 6230 (2.1GHz, 3.9GHz Turbo, 20 Cores)
-3. Memory: 128GB RAM
-4. Graphics Card: NVidia Quadro RTX4000, 8GB
-5. Hard drive: 2TB SSD
-6. Operating System: Windows
+DSI Studio can run on a regular desktop or laptop.
+Large tractography or connectomics workflows benefit from a workstation with:

+1. A modern multi-core CPU.
+2. 64 GB RAM or more for large datasets.
+3. A fast NVMe SSD for image data and temporary files.
+4. An NVIDIA GPU for CUDA acceleration if using GPU-enabled functions.
+5. Windows 10/11 or Ubuntu 22.04/24.04 for the broadest compatibility.